-Challenge: The potential for Early Adopter efforts to catalyze further change, and the overall paradigm and path to scale described in the Roadmap, rely on engaging and enabling existing networks of anchor roles to provide key functions at core of the psychological resilience cycle.
-Among those functions are overall coordination and management, which in the context of Early Adopters are usually led by Race to Resilience and similar partners.
+Challenge: The potential for Early Adopter efforts to be catalytic for change, and the overall paradigm and path to scale described in the Roadmap, rely on engaging and enabling existing networks of anchor roles to provide the key functions at core of the psychological resilience cycle.
+Among those functions are overall coordination and management, which in the context of Early Adopters are usually led by Race to Resilience partners.
 But to achieve the needed spread, multiple other global actors are needed to pick up these functions.
-The Roadmap describes several types of actors to enroll for that, especially existing channels that assemble and engage such anchors in large collectives (eg health systems, local government, universities, etc).
-But much of civil society is capable and poised to take on and anchor these roles as well.
+The Roadmap describes several types of actors to enroll, especially among existing institutions with existing channels for assembling and engaging in large collectives (health systems, local government, universities, etc).
+But much of civil society is capable and poised to take on these roles.

-Premise: Youth are well positioned to take on these roles, especially in areas where they are already innovating, such as in forms of what the Roadmap describes as sensemaking solidarity-eclectic and hyper-locally responsive emotion sharing and support, as well as action-oriented consciousness raising, let alone their early-career talents and motivation.
-We will develop with WEF Global Shaper Community (GSC) and Accenture a toolkit to be able to i) propagate the Force of Nature (Fon)Climate Café model across GSC Hubs and ii) support interested Hubs/Global Shapers to be COP2 Accelerators.
-This role will advocate for, be part of, and/or initiate, efforts to advance the implementation and spread of the COP2 Roadmap path to scale of psychological resilience capacity across their Hub communities.
-Lending their diverse talents to the many facets of anchoring within Regional COP2 networks can propagate and accelerate new waves of initiatives that build on the Roadmap strategy.
+Premise: Youth are well positioned to take on these roles, especially in areas where they are already innovating, such as in forms of what the Roadmap describes as sensemaking solidarity-eclectic and hyper-locally responsive emotion sharing and support, as well as action-oriented consciousness raising, in particular the Force of Nature "climate cafes" model.
+We will develop with WEF Global Shaper Community (GSC) and Accenture a toolkit to begin to be able to i) propagate the FoN Climate Café model across GSC Hubs and ii) support interested Hubs/Global Shapers to be COP2 Accelerators.
+This role will advocate for, be part of, and/or initiate efforts to advance the implementation and spread of the COP2 Roadmap path to scale of psychological resilience capacity across Non Party Stakeholders and invite Race to Resilience partners and other network to become Roadmap adopters, working with regional COP2 networks on generating other initiatives.